-The School of Education is primarily focused on postgraduate provision, both teacher training and taught and research degrees in education.
-However, there are a small number of students studying both full-time and part-time for undergraduate degrees.
+The School of Education is primarily focused on postgraduate provision, both teacher training and taught and research degrees in education but also offers two full-time undergraduate degrees.

-The BA Education and MArts Education are education degrees that combine the academic study of educational policies, systems, contexts and practices, with a practical focus on career development in related areas.
-These courses will build a broad theoretical and practical understanding of educational research methods suitable for those aiming enter the field of educational research.
-They also offer, through optional modules, a strong foundation for those aspiring to teach, for example in primary schools.
+The BA Education combines the academic study of educational policies, systems, contexts and practices, with a practical focus on career development in related areas.
+This course will build a broad theoretical and practical understanding of educational research methods suitable for those aiming enter the field of educational research.
+It also offers, through optional modules, a strong foundation for those aspiring to teach, for example in primary schools.